 Around the world, individuals, families and communities are rallying to face the COVID-19 pandemic.
-From Belize to Timor-Leste, Blue Ventures’ own mission and operations are being shaken by this unprecedented disruption.
+From Belize to Madagascar to Timor-Leste, Blue Ventures’ own mission and operations are being shaken by this unprecedented disruption.

 Our priority during this challenging period has been taking all necessary steps to protect the safety and well-being of our expedition volunteers, staff, and the host communities we strive to support.